toshiakit/MatGPT/README.md

 ## What's New

+* MatGPT supports GPT-4o mini as the default model, which delivers higher performance at a lower cost than GPT-3.5 Turbo.
 * MatGPT loads 'LLMs with MATLAB' library as a submodule.
 * MatGPT stores your API in MATLAB Vault on R2024a or later.
 The stored API will persist from session to session.
 (Not supported on MATLAB Online).
 * MatGPT supports streaming API where response tokens are displayed as they come in.